adonispuente/insights-dashboard/docs/console.redhat.com/app-sops/clowder/Clowder-reconciliation-time.rst

 - Check the `clowder-controller-manager` pod logs and events in the `clowder-system` namespace
 - Analyze errors in clowder-controller-manager pod logs.
 - Try to determine if root cause is user error or a clowder bug.
 If it is a user error, it will have a message like `error failed to reconcile`.
-If the logs have a golang panic with traceback message, it is a Clowder issue.
+If the logs have a golang panic with a traceback message, it is a Clowder issue.

 Escalations
 -----------